denisenkom/go-mssqldb/doc/how-to-perform-bulk-imports.md

 )
 ```

-The `mssqldb.CopyIn` function creates a string which can be prepared by passing it to `DB.Prepare` or `Tx.Prepare`.
+The `mssqldb.CopyIn` function creates a string which can be prepared by passing it to `Prepare`.
 The string returned contains information such as the name of the table and columns to bulk import data into, and bulk options.

 ```
 bulkImportStr := mssqldb.CopyIn("tablename", mssql.BulkOptions{}, "column1", "column2", "column3")